Salami: Varieties

-Dry fermented sausage ('salami aeros') is an important product of the Greek meat industry with an annual production of about 10,000 tons.
+Dry fermented sausage (salami aeros) is an important product of the Greek meat industry with an annual production of about 10,000 tons.
 Its manufacture varies depending on the skill and experience of the meat manufacturer rather than a process solely based on scientific and technological means of production.
-This type of traditional sausage, which undergoes spontaneous fermentation, is of superior quality compared to those inoculated with starters and made in industrial scale.
-The quality of this type of traditional salami is often more expensive due to its high quality.
+This type of traditional sausage, which undergoes spontaneous fermentation, is of superior quality compared to those inoculated with starters and made at industrial scale.
+This type of traditional salami is often more expensive due to its high quality.

-In Germany, Westphalian salami is made with fast technology from pork meat, pepper, garlic, and sometimes mustard seeds, and is smoked, firm, sliceable product with a distinct fermentation/sour flavor.
+In Germany, Westphalian salami is made with fast technology from pork meat, pepper, garlic, and sometimes mustard seeds, and is a smoked, firm, sliceable product with a distinctly fermented/sour flavor.
 The sausages are stuffed into large-diameter casings and ripened by lowering the temperature from 24 °C to 12–14 °C until a water loss of 25% is obtained.

 In the Netherlands, the most popular Dutch products are finely chopped salami, Cervelat, Snijworst (with high fat content and rind added), Boerenmetworst (which is coarsely chopped), and chorizo (which is less spicy than the Spanish product).
 In Russia, typical products are Moscow-type and Russian-type salamis made from pork and beef meat.
 A particular feature of Moscow-type salami is the large size of fat particles (7–8 mm) that give the sausage a rough cover.